Last Updated on March 20, 2025

 Proximal End of Humerus

-Head is the most proximal region of the bone.
-The Head is almost spherical in shape and flattens a bit where it attaches to the scapula and clavicle.
+The head is the most proximal region of the bone.
+It is almost spherical in shape and flattens slightly where it attaches to the scapula and clavicle.

 The greater tubercle is an elevation that forms the lateral part of the upper end.
-Its posterior aspect is marked by three impressions-upper, middle and lower.
+It is the most lateral part of the proximal end of the humerus.
+It has three impressions at the posterosuperior region for supraspinatus, infraspinatus and teres minor from above downward.

-The line separating the upper end of the humerus from the shaft is called the surgical neck.
+The line separating the upper end of the humerus from the shaft is called the surgical neck and is marked by slight narrowing.

 Shaft of Humerus